Lappland and Norway

 For the first time in my life in winter in the north of Scandinavia.
 Questions that preoccupied me are: How do I dress properly against the cold, how long do the cameras' batteries last, do I have enough with me?

-In Vienna with plus 11C. flew away I arrive in the evening at minus 13C. in Ivalo.
+In Vienna with plus 11C. flew away, I arrive in the evening at minus 13C. in Ivalo.
 My brother picks me up there and drives almost two hours along the E75 to Kaamasentie to our first stop.
-The next day at 7 o'clock, temperature -17C. a dashing wind but a wonderful day with sunshine.
-After a hearty breakfast we start.
+The next day, at 7 o'clock, the temperature -17C.
+A dashing wind but a wonderful day with sunshine.
+After a hearty breakfast, we start.
 The hooked bullfinch (Pinicola enucleator), the Lapland tits (Poecile cinctus) and the blue jay (Perisoreus infaustus) are fed here.
 Allegedly the largest occurrence of hooked chimney in Europe.
 And really a lot.
 Because these birds are fed, they are so tame that they can be photographed from a few meters away.
 So excellent with my 100-400mm.
-To sprinkle over it came the squirrels who were also very trusting.
-They have wonderful colors in winter.
-The body is gray and the rest is brown.
-At night it felt like -30C. and icy wind, amazed my first polar night and took photos.
-If possible without frostbite.
+To sprinkle over it came the squirrels, who were also very trusting.
+They have wonderful colours in winter.
+The body is gray, and the rest is brown.
+At night, it felt like -30C. and icy wind, amazed my first polar night and took photos.
+If possible, without frostbite.
 The thermal pads are an excellent help here.
 Small hand warmers or insoles.
 One tip.
 Foot inserts between two pairs of socks and the small hand pads in a jacket pocket or in a glove.
 Lovely!

 The next day, March 13th, on the snow scooter to the photo hut.
 Here you can find the black siskin (Acanthis flammea), the Lapland tits (Poecile cinctus), the willow tits (Poecile montanus) and, to the surprise, the Siberian (Nordic) great spotted woodpecker.
 And northern lights every night.

-March 14th, at 9 o'clock the boat goes to the island.
-After a 10 minute crossing we are already there.
-Within the first few minutes the gyrfalcon (Falco rusticolus) shows us what it can do.
+On March 14th, at 9 o'clock, the boat goes to the island.
+After a 10-minute crossing, we are already there.
+Within the first few minutes, the gyrfalcon (Falco rusticolus) shows us what it can do.
 The moment you hit a guillemot.
 Gigantic.
-Unfortunately, since it happened within the first few minutes, no one had expected it and it was all over before we had finished the cameras.
+Unfortunately, since it happened within the first few minutes, no one had expected it, and it was all over before we had finished the cameras.
 But the gyrfalcon came by regularly and was always on the hunt.
 She apparently had his nest on the opposite island.
-The common guillemots (Uria aalge), which belong to the genus Alken-like, and the shaggy (Phalacrocorax aristotelis), which look like the cormorant we know but with a crested head, have now arrived on the island.
+The common guillemots (Uria aalge), which belong to the genus Alken-like, and the shaggy (Phalacrocorax aristotelis), which look like the cormorant we know but with a crested head, have now arrived at the island.
 Unfortunately, the puffins only arrived three days after our departure.

-On March 15th, back to the beginning of our journey, briefly take another photo of the hooked pennants and jays in snowfall.
+On March 15th, back to the beginning of our journey, briefly took another photo of the hooked pennants and jays in snowfall.

-On March 16 back via Finland to Vienna / Schwechat with Finnair.
-I arrive at home unshaven and tired but with a lot of lasting impressions.
+On March 16, back via Finland to Vienna / Schwechat with Finnair.
+I arrive at home unshaven and tired but with plenty of lasting impressions.
 This is then about checking the many pictures and preparing them.
 Altogether 2000 pictures taken, the best 80 I show you in the lower section or photo album.

 My special thanks go to the organizer of the trip at www.naturetalks.nl and to my brother for the good mood www.hmnatuurfotografie.nl